THE REPTILES & AMPHIBIANS OF AUSTRALIA - ELAPIDS

 which also often have a stripe across the front of their nose.
 (Photographed at Kenilworth Qld)

-Previous distribution map of the Yellow Faced Whip Snake (Demansia psammophis) in eastern parts of Australia
+Approximate distribution of the Yellow Faced Whip Snake (Demansia psammophis)

 Yellow Faced Whip Snake (Demansia psammophis) photographed at Kenilworth Qld